 Share premium Amount subscribed for share capital in excess of nominal value.
 Employee Benefit Trust reserve This reserve holds ordinary shares of the Company acquired on the open market to satisfy (amongst other things) the future exercise of vested options granted pursuant to the Company's share option scheme.
-Capital redemption reserve The aggregate nominal value of all the ordinary shares repurchased and cancelled by the Company.
-The reserve is non-distributable.
 Reverse acquisition reserve Effect on equity of the reverse acquisition of Concepta Diagnostics Limited.
 Retained earnings Retained earnings represents all other net gains and losses and transactions with shareholders not recognised elsewhere.